Check your cash: ‘Fancy’ serial numbers worth big bucks

 Another way to determine the value of U.S. paper money based on the serial number is to have it examined by a reputable currency dealer/collector.

-“If you have a question about the worth of collectable currency, have it looked at by a professional.
+“If you have a question about the worth of collectible currency, have it looked at by a professional?
 Having it looked at by someone who’s been in the business as long as I have is always a good idea.
 That’s the best way to ensure the currency you have is authentic.
-I tell people every day, ‘You don’t have to sell your stuff when you bringing it here.’
+I tell people every day, ‘You don’t have to sell your stuff when you bring it here.’
 We’re here to provide information and to help educate the public,” said Gerner.

 Many Buffalo Nickels worth more than five cents